timja-bot/liquibase-runner-plugin/README.md

 # Installation

-*  Install the liquibase-runner plugin.
+*  Install the liquibase-runner plugin using Jenkins' plugin manager.

 # Configuration